vitvlEcm/MarfyAPIDocumentation/README.md

 - TechnologiesForNode

-  - returned object was simplified as requested on call, removed nested object _"Data"_ and contents moved to parent
+  - returned object was simplified as requested on call with Petr, removed nested object _"Data"_ and contents moved to parent

 - removed unused parameters sourceUnit and manualUnit from multiple responses

-- parameters typeId, typename => technologyId, technologyName on several places, typeId, typename kept to avoid breaking old mappings.
+- parameters typeId, typename => technologyId, technologyName on several places.
+TypeId, typename kept to avoid breaking old mappings.
 Should be deleted if OK